Markov Chain Monte Carlo (MCMC)

 The Gelman-Rubin R-hat Statistic

-The R-hat statistic (also written R̂ or potential scale reduction factor, PSRF) was developed by Andrew Gelman and Donald Rubin at Harvard University, published in Statistical Science in 1992.
+The R-hat statistic was developed by Andrew Gelman and Donald Rubin at Harvard University, published in Statistical Science in 1992.
 It compares the variance of samples within each chain to the variance between chains when multiple chains are run from different starting points.
-The logic: if all chains have converged to the same distribution, within-chain variance should approximately equal between-chain variance, and R-hat should be close to 1.0.
+If all chains have converged to the same distribution, R-hat should be close to 1.0.
+Contemporary best practice (Vehtari et al., 2021) uses R-hat < 1.05 for stringency, alongside bulk-ESS and tail-ESS.

 R-hat: What the Numbers Mean in Practice